 Depending on the question being asked, element screening can be carried out along with the targeted detection of an individual element.
 Here, up to 23 elements can be identified in one analysis process.

 Do you want to know which analysis is most suitable for your requirements?
-Do you have any questions on the interpretation of the Swiss Book of Foodstuffs (SLMB) or do you require help in the evaluation of the test results?
+Do you have any questions on the interpretation of the regulatory requirements or do you require help in the evaluation of the test results?